octoflar/especia/README.md

 or download a [release version](https://github.com/octoflar/especia/releases).

 Building Especia requires [CMake](https://cmake.org) and a compiler that implements [C++11](https://en.wikipedia.org/wiki/C%2B%2B11).
+The software is tested on various variants of macOS (including Big Sur on Intel and M1 machines) and Linux.

 To build and test the Especia software `cd` into the project root directory and type:

     mkdir cmake-build-release
     cd cmake-build-release